OutSystems/docs-product/src/deliver-mobile/app-shield/intro.md

 | ios                             | JSON value   | iOS          | The key denoting values that apply to the iOS devices.                                            |

 ## Verifying that you've successfully built an app with AppShield
-When you trigger a build with the Appshield enabled and correctly configured, **MABS** will include a **shield phase** in the building process of your mobile package.
-You can verify that your build passed through the shield phase by looking into your app’s build logs.
-The shield phase is logged after the build phase.
+When you trigger a build with the Appshield enabled and correctly configured, **MABS** will include a **shield phase** in the process of generating your mobile package.
+You can verify that your build passed through the shield phase by looking into your app’s build logs (see [here how to download the build log file of your mobile package] (https://success.outsystems.com/Documentation/11/Delivering_Mobile_Apps/Generate_and_Distribute_Your_Mobile_App#Download_mobile_app_build_logs)).

+The shield phase is logged after the build phase and it's the last phase of the build log file.

 ![ShieldPhase_Documentation](https://user-images.githubusercontent.com/81437871/154248765-189314db-2b4e-4585-9b34-c53ac443dc3a.png)